 Q. Whether alleged failure to take appropriate action in terms of the Food Safety Act against the seller of the alleged contaminated goods fall under the Consumer Protection Act?

-In taking action in terms of the Food Safety Act, the Petitioner performs its statutory obligations and does not render service to a person who buys goods from a private person.
-No element of rendering services as understood in the context of Consumer Protection Act is involved in performance of the said statutory obligations.
-Therefore, neither the Complainant can be said to be the consumer of the Petitioner nor was there any scope for awarding compensation under the provisions of the Consumer Protection Act against the Petitioner, on account of the alleged failure to take appropriate action in terms of the Food Safety Act against the seller of the alleged contaminated goods.
+provisions of the Consumer Protection Act against the Petitioner, on account of the alleged failure to take appropriate action in terms of the Food Safety Act against the seller of the alleged contaminated goods.
 If the Petitioner had failed to perform its statutory obligations under the Food Safety Act despite receipt of complaint from the Complainant, the appropriate remedy for the Complainant was to approach the concerned High Court by way of a writ petition and a consumer complaint against the Petitioner was entirely misconceived.

 Food Safety Commissioner v.
 Anand Unni krishnan & 2 Ors.
 Revision Petition No. 36/2017 (NCDRC)